Saganaga and Seagull Lake Cabins

-- Check-in time is no earlier than 3:00 pm, and check-out time not later than 9:00 am, to allow us sufficient time for cleaning.
+- Check-in time is no earlier than 3:00 pm, and check-out time no later than 9:00 am, to allow us sufficient time for cleaning.

 - Please notify us if you will be arriving later than 7:00 pm so that we may leave directions to your cabin.

-- We accept payment by cash, traveler’s checks, Visa, MasterCard, American Express and Discover Card.
+- We accept payment by cash, Visa, MasterCard, American Express and Discover Card.

 - Please add 8.375% sales tax and 4% lodging tax to all rates.

 - The Forest Service limits horsepower on the southern arm and the east and north-east end of Seagull Lake to 10 (as of 1999, the west end of the lake is paddle-only), and 25 on Saganaga.
 We use Mercury motors (25hp electric start with Saganaga rentals, 9.9hp with Seagull rentals).

 - No cans or bottles containing food or beverages are allowed in the Boundary Waters.
 Most of Seagull and Sag are in the Boundary Waters.